Change in Director – Company Compliance in India

 Why it’s important:

-Filing updates the MCA master data, ensuring legal clarity for:
+DIR-12 filing updates the MCA master data, ensuring legal clarity for:

 Banks and investors